hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 While I don't have a silver bullet, I think there are some things we can do.

 First, stop wasting time with overfitting, low-value metrics like feature velocity.
-Instead, move up an abstraction layer and compare metrics like time to market **against comparable companies** — if it takes 3x as long to ship a feature compared to a direct competitor, there's likely an agility problem.
+Instead, move up an abstraction layer and *[evaluate metrics like time to market against comparable companies](https://hbr.org/1987/01/how-to-measure-yourself-against-the-best)* — if it takes 3x as long to ship a feature compared to a direct competitor, there's likely an agility problem.
 This can be shipping a [new product](https://about.instagram.com/blog/announcements/introducing-instagram-reels-announcement), migrating to a [new platform](https://www.ray.io/), or even rolling out a [version upgrade](https://ubuntu.com/server/docs/how-to-upgrade-your-release).
 The feedback loop is much longer, but the signal can be much stronger.

+Second, [*ask employees* what they think](https://getdx.com/products/devex360/).
+While this is only a proxy metric, it's lower-latency than competitive benchmarking, and can be higher-signal than traditional metrics like feature velocity.

-That said, even with a higher signal metric, measuring agility still relies on suboptimal (in this case, high-latency and lower-certainty) observations compared to those for stability and especially efficiency.
+Those said, even with higher signal metrics, measuring agility still relies on suboptimal (in this case, high-latency and lower-certainty) observations compared to those for stability and especially efficiency.
 Did we ship faster due to a superior infra platform, or because we cut corners?
-Did we reach market faster due to our investments in toil reduction and new primitives, or because product hired new, better talent?
+Did we reach market first due to our investments in toil reduction and new primitives, or because product hired new, better talent?

 So, I actually think incentivizing agility rests ultimately on this: **do employees *like* their teammates, org, and company**?
 Do they feel they're making a difference in a company that makes the world a better place?
 Do they feel they're growing, doing important work, building relationships?

 That to say: I believe **buy-in and ownership is the best path to incentivizing agility**.
-Measuring agility is hard to impossible, but building a culture and company that employees cherish and want to improve is a much more tractable problem.
+Measuring agility accurately is hard to impossible, but building a culture and company that employees cherish and want to improve is a much more tractable problem.

 ### Example: Microsoft's reinvention